7 Tips to Prevent Harmful Algal Blooms In Your Community’s Waterbodies

-A common issue that many communities experience is the growth of pond algae in lakes and ponds used for recreation and drinking water.
-In community waterbodies, moderate amounts of algae can often signify the waterbody is in good health, but excess algae levels may indicate that the natural balance of the ecosystem has been compromised.
+A common issue that many communities experience is the growth of algae in lakes and ponds used for recreation and drinking water.
+Modest amounts of algae can often signify the waterbody is in good health, but excess levels may indicate that the natural balance of the ecosystem has been compromised.
 Without swift and proper management, certain species of algae, like cyanobacteria, can begin producing harmful toxins.

-Following exposure or digestion of these toxins, humans and animals can experience skin rashes, liver and kidney toxicity, nervous system problems, respiratory complications and even death.
-Exposure to cyanobacteria also has suspected links to degenerative diseases like ALS, Alzheimer’s and Parkinson’s.
+Following exposure to Harmful Algal Blooms (HABs), humans and animals can experience skin rashes, liver and kidney toxicity, nervous system problems, respiratory complications and in extreme cases, even death.
+Cyanotoxins also have suspected links to degenerative diseases like ALS, Alzheimer’s, and Parkinson’s.

 Properly identify HABs

-Accurate identification of harmful algal blooms is the first step to protect your family, your pets and surrounding wildlife from the negative effects of algal toxin exposure.
-Depending on the waterbody, a potentially harmful bloom may manifest in parallel streaks or clumped dots.
-Other blooms may look like spilled blue, green or white paint or turn the water a bright “pea soup” green.
+Accurate identification of harmful algal blooms is the first step to protect your community and pets from the negative effects of toxin exposure.
+HABs can manifest in parallel streaks or clumped dots.
+Other blooms may look like spilled blue, green, or white paint and turn the water a bright “pea soup” green.
 Keep an eye out for soupy or oily scum on the surface of the water.

-Following yard work, leaves, grass and other debris should be bagged and removed from the property to prevent them from accumulating and decaying in the waterbody.
-When organic materials are allowed to decompose in freshwater resources, they release undesirable nutrients that are responsible for fueling nuisance plant and algae growth.
+Following yard work, leaves, grass, and other debris should be bagged and removed from the property to prevent them from accumulating and decaying in nearby waterbodies.
+When organic materials are allowed to decompose in our water resources, they result in nutrient pollution, which can create muck, cloudiness, bad odors, and poor water quality conditions.

 Apply beneficial bacteria

-Another way to limit algae’s food source is through the introduction of bacteria and enzymes, a process called biological augmentation.
-The beneficial bacteria can help consume additional pond nutrients that fuel nuisance algae blooms and help facilitate the degradation of the organic nutrient sources.
+An effective way to prevent algae is by limiting its food source.
+This can be accomplished by introducing desirable enzymes and bacteria (think probiotics) to your water through a process called biological augmentation.
+These beneficial bacteria can help consume the excess pond nutrients that fuel nuisance algae blooms and help facilitate the degradation of organic pollutants.